-Lofdal is located approximately 450 kilometers northwest of the capital city of Windhoek and 25 kilometers northwest of the town of Khorixas in the Kunene Region.
-The Lofdal property is centered on the Lofdal carbonatite complex, a regional geological feature associated with numerous occurrences of heavy rare earth mineralization hosted by albitic alteration zones and carbonatitic dykes.
+Lofdal is located approximately 450 kilometers northwest of the capital city of Windhoek and 25 kilometers northwest of the town of Khorixas in the Kunene Region of the Republic of Namibia (Figure 1).
+The project area is linked to the regional port of Walvis Bay via 390 kilometers of well-maintained main roads.